lewis-chambers/halfords_search_tool/README.md

 halfords_search.print_stock(stock)

 # Email yourself when an item is available nearby
-halfords_search.loop_until_available(barcode, address)
+halfords_search.wait_until_available(barcode, address)

+# Email yourself when item is available (non blocking)
+halfords_search.wait_until_available(barcode, address, background_search=True)
 ```
 ## Roadmap
-It would be useful for the package to wait in the background until stock is available while the program is open or perhaps even after it closes.
-The former can be done via the multi-threading or multi-processing packages, but the latter is more difficult to accomplish in a OS independent manner.
+It would be convenient for the background search to open in a hidden console so that it can continue to search after main window has closed.

+## Expected Issues

+For sending an email when stock is available.
+I used a .env file to protect my login details, you should replace the USER and PASS credentials with your preferred method of authentication.